Scottish Building Society Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Scottish Building Society offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Scottish Building Society and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

 I am finding the process of trying to obtain a contractor mortgage extremely frustrating.
-I can't seem to find any lenders who really understand my situation and the challenges faced being a contractor.
+I can't seem to find any lenders who really understand my situation and the peculiarities of being a contractor.
 Are there any mortgage underwriters who apply a common sense to ensure getting a contractor mortgage is as straightforward as possible.

 The content set out above covers to properties in England and Wales.